 In the case of Dropbox’s apps, for example, load up the web interface, then click Deleted Files to see a list of recently erased files and folders.
-Click Restore next to any entry to bring it back.
-Deleted files are kept for 30 days or a whole year if you’ve signed up for Dropbox Pro and the Extended Version History add-on.
+Click any file then Restore to bring it back.
+Deleted files are kept for 30 days on the Basic and Plus plans, and 180 days if you’ve signed up for the Professional tier.

 If your files are gone from the Recycle Bin or the Trash, then you need a dedicated third-party tool to search for and recover your erased files.
 Recuva is one of the best and most well-respected options for Windows, while DMDE and PhotoRec are both worth considering as alternatives for undeleting your data.

 Those of you on a Mac might want to take a look at Disk Drill, Prosoft Data Rescue and MiniTool Mac Data Recovery.
 All three come recommended from various sources, though (similar to Windows) there are lots of options to choose from.
-If one program can’t find your files, you should run a scan with a different program.
+If one program can’t find your files, try running a scan with a different program.